FilthyRC/Sales-Analysis/README.md

 A project used to deminstrate my knowledge and ability to manipulate data to gain meaningful information.
 This is the first stage in my portfolio development with the goal of securing a job as a Business Analyst.

 ### Objective:
-Use the companies sale data from 2019 to gain insight thhat could help the company improve in future.
+Use the company's sale data from 2019 to gain insight thhat could help the company improve in future.

 #### Tasks:
   1. Determine which month was best for sales and the amount of revenue generated.